The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 * 2:32 - First downtime, while waiting to be knocked back.
 * 5:57 - Second downtime, while waiting to be knocked back.
 Note that you need to position yourself to be knocked back the correct direction before you start channeling.
-  An alternative to this is waiting until everyone is stacked together and praying that you don’t get the holy tether.
-This gets more ticks than doing it before the knockback, but as at least one player is not stacked with the group you will not be getting a full 10 esprit per tick.
+  An alternative to this is waiting until everyone is stacked together and praying that you don’t get the Holy tether.
+This gets more ticks than doing it before the knockback, but as at least one player is not stacked with the group you will not be getting a full 10 Esprit per tick.
-* 8:30 - During prismatic, while waiting for the first ghosts to resolve.
+* 8:30 - During Prismatic, while waiting for the first ghosts to resolve.
 The more players you can get to join you, the better.

 # E12S DOOR - EDEN’S PROMISE